programminghistorian/ph-submissions/en/drafts/originals/non-english-and-multilingual-text-analysis.md

 ```

 **Lesson Text File**
-During the coding portion of the lesson, we will take an excerptof text from _War and Peace_ in the original Russian, which contains a substantial amount of French text, and show how to split it into sentences, detect the language of each sentence, and perform some simple analysis methods on the text.
+During the coding portion of the lesson, we will take an excerpt of text from _War and Peace_ in the original Russian, which contains a substantial amount of French text, and show how to split it into sentences, detect the language of each sentence, and perform some simple analysis methods on the text.
 The text file we will be using contains an excerpt from the first book of the novel, and was sourced from Wikipedia.
 It can be downloaded [here](https://drive.google.com/file/d/1K5kmgqbNUFRDGD5it5foVHBgjJavdg5w/view?usp=sharing).
 This is the only textual resource you'll need to go through the lesson.

 ## Basics of Text Analysis and Working with Non-English and Multilingual Text

 Computational text analysis is a broad term that encompasses a wide variety of approaches, methodologies, and tools that can be used to work with and analyze digital texts, from small-scale corpora and single texts to large amounts of textual data.
 Harnessing computational methods allows you to quickly perform tasks that are far more difficult to do without computational methods.
 Examples from other Programming Historian lessons include [Corpus Analysis with spaCy](https://programminghistorian.org/en/lessons/corpus-analysis-with-spacy), which looks at how to analyze a large corpus and explore meaningful trends in language patterns across a set of texts; [Introduction to Stylometry with Python](https://programminghistorian.org/en/lessons/introduction-to-stylometry-with-python), which shows how to perform stylometry, a form of exploratory data analysis based on natural language processing, to explore the authorship of texts with disputed authorship; and [Sentiment Analysis for Exploratory Data Analysis](https://programminghistorian.org/en/lessons/sentiment-analysis), which shows how to classify the sentiment of a text using a form of exploratory data analysis based on natural language processing.

+ Performing text analysis methods first requires that we perform certain preprocessing steps, which are necessary to prepare the text for computational analysis.
+These steps can be especially important (and sometimes particularly challenging) when working with multilingual text.

 ### Key Steps and Concepts of Text Analysis Relevant to the Lesson
 - Part-of-speech (POS) tagging